pharmaverse/admiraltemplate/README.md

 # Pharmaverse Templates

-Recommended Structure for Pharmaverse R pacakges
+Recommended Template for Pharmaverse R pacakges

+This template will help to standardize the collection of R packages involved in the Pharmaverse effort.
+It will also reduce the burden on new users to develop a package to be included in the pharmaver...

 Includes the Following: